-At least once a year I set myself a physical challenge I know will push me to my limits.
+At least once a year I set myself a physical challenge that I know will push me to my limits.
 Very big distance in single days, big distances over multiple days, or long days moving hard and fast, are all factors in my choices.

 For me these annual challenges help keep me focused and help to maintain a reasonably high level of fitness so I can undertake my big annual hikes.
 In many cases I choose hikes I know well.
 In some cases I will pick hikes that I don’t know which relies on me doing some in-depth research as well as making some assumptions when available and/or up-to-date information is limited.
-The problem with assuming is you don’t always get it right and as they saying goes, if you assume you can end up making an ‘ass’ out of ‘u’ and ‘me’.
+The problem with assuming is you don’t always get it right and as the saying goes, if you assume you can end up making an ‘ass’ out of ‘u’ and ‘me’.

 I did much research for this trip but there were still some knowledge gaps which required me to make a series of assumptions, some of which worked out well and some that didn’t.
-So what worked and what went wrong?
-Can you get away with making assumptions on your hikes?
+So what worked and what went wrong; Can you get away with making assumptions on your hikes?

 The Australian Alps walking Track is one of Australia’s best known long distance walking trails travelling from Walhalla in Victoria through to Tharwa on the edge of Canberra, a distance of approximately 650 km.
+I decided in the lead up to doing a planned thru hike on this track that I wanted to do the 112km section from Kiandra to Tharwa on the edge of Canberra to provide me with some frame of reference when I undertook the full length hike.

-It’s considered one of the more technically difficult Australian trails with unmarked sections requiring the hiker to pay close attention to the surrounding environment and apply their navigation skills.
+This track is considered one of the more technically difficult Australian trails with unmarked sections requiring the hiker to pay close attention to the surrounding environment and apply their navigation skills.
 I was aware this was the case and comfortable in my own abilities.
 The big issue with the first of the unmarked sections was a river crossing that would vary quite dramatically in complexity – depending on the level of water and time of the year.

 Sections of the Australian Alps Walking Track are unmarked and rely on the hiker being able to pay attention to the surrounding environment and have good navigation skills

+Poor assumption number three.
 The biggest unknown on my trip was the water.
-So after buying the guide book and checking the maps I knew the location of the main water sources.
+So after buying the guide book and checking the topographic maps I knew the location of the main water sources.
 Worse case, I would have to do a larger water carry for short periods.
 In not knowing the section closest to Kiandra, I researched it to death and if anything, was overly cautious about water availability.
 On the other hand, I know the 27 km closest to Tharwa very well as I have walked it multiple times over the past five years including in periods of water restrictions so I was confident of water availability; poor assumption number one.

 Eucumbene River Crossing near Kiandra.
 The main rivers were all reliable, the smaller secondary streams were an issue